Anky9972/colorpalettebackend/readme.md

 ### API Documentation

-- **POST /api/auth/signup:** Register a new user with the provided email and password.
+- **POST /api/v1/signup:** Register a new user with the provided email and password.
-- **POST /api/auth/signin:** Sign in an existing user with the provided email and password.
+- **POST /api/v1/login:** Sign in an existing user with the provided email and password.
+- **POST /api/v1/save:** Save a single color for the currently authenticated user.
-- **POST /api/auth/logout:** Log out the currently authenticated user.
+- **POST /api/v1/savefullpalette:** Save a new color palette for the currently authenticated user.
-- **GET /api/palettes:** Retrieve all saved color palettes for the currently authenticated user.
+- **GET /api/v1/getsaved/:userId:** Retrieve all saved color for the currently authenticated user.
-- **POST /api/palettes:** Save a new color palette for the currently authenticated user.
+- **GET /api/v1/getfullpalette/:userId:** Retrieve a all saved color palette for the currently authenticated user.

-For detailed API documentation and usage examples, refer to the documentation or API reference provided in the source code.
+- **GET /api/v1/image-proxy:** Proxy server to fetch images.

 ## Technologies Used